 Instructions

-• When the milk has cooled to 112 °F, put about ½ cup of milk into the quart mason jar.
+- 3. When the milk has cooled to 112 °F (or if you skipped step 1), put about ½ cup of milk or the half-and-half, if you are using it, into the quart mason jar.
 Empty two capsules of the AOR probiotic capsules (discarding the capsule shells) into the milk and stir with a non-reactive spoon (wooden or silicone).
 Or use 2 tbsp of a previous batch of yogurt, whey, or curds as your starter culture.
 Add the 2 tbsp of FOS or inulin and stir the mixture.
-Add enough of your heat-shocked milk to reach the shoulders of the jar.
+Add enough of your (heat-shocked) milk to reach the shoulders of the jar.
 Loosely cap the jar and place it into the water bath with the sous vide stick.

 Some tips for making yogurt at home

-• AOR Probiotic-3 seems to grow best at between 108 and 112 degrees Fahrenheit so I suggest using a yogurt maker or sous vide stick where you can set an maintain an accurate temperature.
+- AOR Probiotic-3 seems to grow best at between 108 and 112 degrees Fahrenheit so I suggest using a yogurt maker or sous vide stick where you can set and maintain an accurate temperature.
 For this recipe I provide instructions for using a sous vide stick as the heat source.
 In this post, I give instructions for making yogurt with a yogurt maker or Instant Pot.

-• When you make this yogurt, it may separate into curds and liquid whey, depending on the protein content of the milk you are using.
-It took some research and experimentation to figure out that milk needs to be heat-shocked to prevent curd formation.
+- If you make this yogurt with just whole milk, it may separate into curds and liquid whey, depending on the protein content of the milk you are using.
+It took some research to figure out that milk needs to be heat-shocked to prevent curd formation.
 Also, the probiotic capsules contain a bit of thickener that can contribute to the formation of curds.

-• Even with heat shocking the milk, you may still have some large, soft curds in your yogurt.
+- Even with heat shocking whole milk, you may still have some large, soft curds in your yogurt.
 If your yogurt has curds, you can eat it just like regular yogurt.
 You can even lightly salt the curds and eat them like cottage cheese.

 Leftovers